 This is a single-wall tent which does mean you will face condensation internally and possible water drips overnight if the ceiling should shake more move a lot; some people find this a big downside to a single wall tent and a reason why they don’t purchase a DCF tent as this are very commonly single-wall constructs.

-This light tent is built to accommodate bigger backpackers and trekkers while maintaining a low profile and simple setup.
+This light tent is built to accommodate backpackers and trekkers while maintaining a low profile and simple setup.
 With just one trekking pole, it can be set up quickly.

 If you don’t want to bring your wet backpack or muddy shoes into the tent, a single closed door provides adequate vestibule space for storing them.